jmvlangen/modular-method-package/README.md

 To see how most classes and functions can be used, have a look at the examples in the **examples** directory.

-### Source code
+### Source code and examples

-To get the raw code instead of the installation you can simply clone the master branch of the GitHub repository.
+To get the source code or the examples, you can simply clone the master branch of the GitHub repository.

     git clone https://github.com/jmvlangen/modular-method-package.git

-If you want to turn this source code into a Python package, you can use the compile scripts `compile.sh` and `compile-mac.sh`.
+If you want to turn the source code into a Python package after cloning the repository, you can use the compile scripts `compile.sh` and `compile-mac.sh`.
 The compile script requires both *SageMath* and the *sed* command to be installed.
 Use the compile script inside the top directory (the directory this README is in), e.g.

     ./compile.sh